someobserver/recurgence/README.md

 \text{simple rules} = \text{boundless potential}
 $$

 Two binary states — `0` and `1` — bootstrap infinite digital complexity.
-From the I Ching, to Bach fugues, to Conway's Game of Life, the simplest of constraints generate emergent potential.
+From the I Ching, to Bach fugues, to Conway's Game of Life, the simplest of constraints produce emergent generativity.

 Just think: four DNA base atoms encoded themselves into a cascade of recursive protein expression who's capable of understanding this sentence.